rafgraph/the-listener/README.md

 # The Listener

 Easily set listeners for mouse, touch and pointer events without conflicts.
-Pass in an `EventTarget` along with the mouse and touch event handlers, and `the-listener` will only set listeners for the events that correspond to the device's capabilities, and will automatically set pointer event listeners if needed (uses [`detect-it`](https://github.com/rafrex/detect-it) to determine device capabilities).
+Pass in an `EventTarget` along with the mouse and touch event handlers, and `the-listener` will only set listeners for the events that correspond to the device's capabilities, and will automatically set pointer event listeners if needed (uses [`detect-it`][detectIt] to determine device capabilities).

 - If it's a mouse only device, then only mouse event listeners are set.
 - If it's a touch only device, then only touch event listeners are set.
 - If it is a hybrid device, then both mouse and touch event listeners are set, but the mouse event handlers are only called when no touch event is fired (touch interactions fire both mouse and touch events, which is one of the problems that `the-listener` solves).
 - If a device is touch capable but only supports pointer events, then the corresponding pointer event listeners are automatically set instead of mouse and touch event listeners (this behavior can be prevented if desired).

 ### Installing `the-listener`